Dr Caroline Starkey

 I am a sociologist of religion, with a particular interest in the various ways in which religion is experienced in contemporary Britain.
 I obtained my PhD from the University of Leeds in 2015.
 Prior to this, I recieved my undergraduate degree in History from the University of York (1999), and took two MA degrees, first in Social Work (Hull, 2003, DipSw) and later in Religion and Public Life at Leeds (2008).
-From 2003-2010, I was a social worker in various statutory and voluntary settings.
+From 2003–2010, I was a social worker in various statutory and voluntary settings.

 I joined the University as a Teaching and Research Fellow in 2015, and was appointed as Associate Professor in 2018.